strimzi/proposals/050-Kafka-Node-Pools.md

 At the same time, the replicas and storage sections will be made optional in the `Kafka` resource since when using node pools, and they will ignored if set.

 When the optional field is not present in `KafkaNodePool` and is present in `Kafka.spec.kafka`, it will default to the configured value from the `Kafka` CR.
+So when `KafkaNodePool.spec.<field>` exists, `KafkaNodePool.spec.<field>` will be ignored.
-However, this will be applied only on the highest level as shown in the example below:
+This will be applied only on the highest level as demonstrated in the example below:

 * If the `KafkaNodePool.spec.jvmOptions` does not exist but `Kafka.spec.kafka.jvmOptions` does exist, the values from `Kafka.spec.kafka.jvmOptions` will be used.
 * When `KafkaNodePool.spec.jvmOptions` exists and has `-Xmx: 1024m` and `Kafka.spec.kafka.jvmOptions` exists as well with `-Xms: 512m`, the operator will completely ignore the value from `Kafka.spec.kafka.jvmOptions` and use only the value from `KafkaNodePool.spec.jvmOptions`.